wolffe/fx-builder/readme.txt

 == Description ==

 **FX Builder** is a page builder plugin that provides visual columns in the post editor without using shortcodes.
 From the settings page, you can enable it for posts, pages, and custom post types.
-There is no vendor lock-in.

 **Features:**